CIWF Logo Food Business

 The Good Dairy Award recognises companies that use or are committing (within 5 years) to use higher welfare dairy systems for cows and calves.

-To date, more than 603 thousand dairy cows and calves are set to benefit each year as a result of our award winners’ policies.
+To date, over 4.4 million dairy cows and calves are set to benefit each year as a result of our award winners’ policies.

 There are over 250 million cows used to produce milk in the world, including around 37 million in the EU-28, 9 million in the USA and around 1.85 million in the UK.
 Commercial milk production is increasing rapidly in southern Asia, including countries that have not traditionally consumed a high volume of milk, such as China.